rimpirajput1986/zero-shot-health-question-classifier/README.md

 # Zero-Shot Classification of Health-Related Questions with BART and RoBERTa

-This project uses large language models (LLMs) to classify COVID-related health questions into broad categories using **zero-shot learning** — no labeled training data required.
+I built a zero-shot text classification pipeline to categorize health-related questions about COVID-19 using transformer-based models.
+Specifically, I evaluated two pre-trained Natural Language Inference (NLI) models — facebook/bart-large-mnli and roberta-large-mnli — on the [COVID-Q dataset](https://github.com/JerryWei03/COVID-Q), which contains 1,600+ real-world, de-identified health-related questions.
+The goal was to classify questions into categories like symptoms, prevention, transmission, and treatment without needing labeled training data.

-We evaluate two transformer models (`facebook/bart-large-mnli` and `roberta-large-mnli`) on the [COVID-Q dataset](https://github.com/JerryWei03/COVID-Q), which contains 1,600+ real-world, de-identified health-related questions.
+This project explores how zero-shot learning can help categorize health-related questions in the absence of labeled data, which is especially useful in emerging public health contexts.

 ---

 ## Categories Used

-We map fine-grained question types to 6 broad categories:
+For this task, I consolidated detailed question types into six high-level categories to enable more generalizable classification.

 - `Symptoms`
 - `Testing`